gmi/kitroom/README.md

 - I think game plugins should be open source and free
 - To improve java skills

+## current bugs (i will eventually fix, or someone else can do it by contributing)
+- potions and arrow duration not saving

 ## Todo
 - See other players kits
 - Share kits
+- copy kits